simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

   Simple Analytics dashboard
 </p>

 Simple Analytics is the furthest away from Google Analytics in many ways.
-This is because Simple Analytics [never collects any personal data or uses cookies.](https://blog.simpleanalytics.com/website-analytics-without-cookies) As mentioned earlier, this does have an impact on the amount of data insights.
+This is because Simple Analytics [never collects any personal data or uses cookies.](https://blog.simpleanalytics.com/website-analytics-without-cookies) As mentioned earlier, this does impact the depth of data insights.

 ### Data Insights
-Collecting sessions over multiple days is, for example, not possible with Simple Analytics.
-It is still possible to differentiatie between page views and unique visitors based on the referrer domain (but this is less accurate than session tracking).
-However, the page views reported by Simple Analytics are more accurate than in Google Analytics, because you don't need cookie consent using Simple Analytics, and unlike Google Analytics, Simple Analytics can bypass adblockers.
+Collecting sessions over multiple days is not possible with Simple Analytics.
+It is still possible to differentiate page views and unique visitors based on the referrer domain.
+This is less accurate than tracking sessions but more privacy-friendly.
+However, the page views reported by Simple Analytics are more accurate than Google Analytics because you don’t need cookie consent using Simple Analytics.
+Unlike Google Analytics, Simple Analytics can bypass adblockers.

-It is also possible to use UTM codes to see which specific sources generate traffic to your website and you can track events.
-We've set up an automated events script that collects downloads, outbound links, and clicks on email links and you can add your custom events.
+It is also possible to use UTM codes to see which specific sources generate traffic to your website, and you can track events.
+We've set up an automated events script that collects downloads, outbound links, clicks on email links, and you can add your custom events.

 ### User Experience
 Whereas Google Analytics welcomes you with 75 reports and multiple dashboards, Simple Analytics has a [one-page dashboard](https://simpleanalytics.com/simpleanalytics.com) that shows you the most important metrics in a straightforward overview.